 4) Organic Aged Miso Paste by Namikura Miso

-The miso paste is dark red and is fermented for 6-months making it is quite a strong option for those looking for probiotic bacteria.
+The miso paste is dark red and is fermented for 6 months making it quite a strong option for those looking for probiotic bacteria.

 5) Marukome 2-Year Fermented Miso Paste

 The Marukome company claims to have 486 employees, has a HQ in the USA, and was founded in the year 1854.
 They have even created their own push-button Miso dispenser.